top of page

 Owner Assisted Service Dog Training Program

-In our Owner Assisted Service Dog Training program in Wilmington, North Carolina, qualified clients will be able to train their own dog as a service dog under the direction of Four Paws and a Wake Up-NC staff and experienced volunteer trainers.
+In our Owner Assisted Service Dog Training program in Wilmington, North Carolina, qualified clients will be able to train their own dog as a service dog under the direction of Four Paws NC staff and experienced volunteer trainers.

 Requirements